 6 - "Slave Control Board Connection" This is a connection between the master and slave control board.
 It enables communication between the two equipment and supplies power to charge the battery on the slave side.
 Use this in conjunction with terminal 15 - (negative).
-Terminal 6 must connect with the right side of J2 on the slave board, Terminal 15 must connect with the left side of J2 on the slave board.
+Terminal 6 must connect with the right side of J2 on the slave board.